Rosarigasino

 In the city of Rosario there is a sort of Academia or Association of Gasó.
 Besides, in some places it is possible to purchase manuals or learning books.
 In 2005, a complete rosarigasino version of Cervantes' novel Don Quixote de la Mancha was published, entitled Don Quijogasote de la Magasancha and translated by Bernardo "Chiquito" Reyes.

+In 2001 the filmmaker Rodrigo Grande made a film named "Rosarigasinos" using this same term.